kbparagua/paloma/README.md

 That's it!
 Simply Sexy!

 ## Minimum Requirements
-* jQuery 1.7 or higher
 * Rails 3.1 or higher

 ## Install

+1. Install gem.
-1. Without bundler: `sudo gem install paloma`.
+  - Without bundler: `sudo gem install paloma`.
-1. With bundler, add this to your Gemfile: `gem 'paloma'`
+  - With bundler, add this to your Gemfile: `gem 'paloma'`

 1. Require `paloma` in your `application.js`: `//= require paloma`

-1. In your layouts insert Paloma hook.
+1. In your layouts insert Paloma's hook.

    `application.html.erb`
    ```html